pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Análise e Projeto Orientado a Objetos.md

 d) Interface.

-Item.
-31. (IBADE / IPM-JP -2018) No que diz respeito à Orientação a Objetos - 00, analise as abordagens descritas a seguir.
+31. (IBADE / IPM-JP -2018) No que diz respeito à Orientação a Objetos - 00, analise
+as abordagens
+descritas a seguir.